Upgrading Singularity to use Mesos

 @JsonAnySetter.
 Extra fields on objects are available as a

 Other Mesos Considerations

 --work_dirflag must be set on all mesos agents or they will error on startup

-- internally the slave -> agent rename is being used, but all apis endpoints and fields still reference slave as they did before.
-Singularity will tackle the slave -> agent rename in future versions
+- internally the agent -> agent rename is being used, but all apis endpoints and fields still reference agent as they did before.
+Singularity will tackle the agent -> agent rename in future versions